findstarlink/cities-db/README.md

 ## What does this do?

 This project packs the city database into the smallest possible download, optimizing for maximum compression.
+The server transmits compressed files to browsers, so that's the size to optimize for.

 The naive approach would be to store the data as an SQLite database, which results in a compressed file size of 759 KB (1.35 MB uncompressed).